Stuffed Peppers

 • Preheat oven to 350 degrees.

-• Heat a large skillet on medium-high heat and add in the beef breaking it apart as it cooks then remove it from the skillet and drain the fat.
+• Heat a large skillet on medium-high heat and add in the beef, cook until browned, breaking it apart as you cook, then remove it from the skillet and drain the fat.

 • Add in the olive oil and onions, reduce heat to medium, cooking for 5-7 minutes.